AtomArray#

 This value is equivalent to the length of each annotation array.
 For

-it is the same aslen(array)
+AtomArrayit is the same aslen(array).- Returns:

 - lengthint